Docker

 Set up Docker:

 This is for Debian based systems.
-If you are running another system, check out .
+If you are running another system, check out the official docs.

 # install dependencies